lunchbag/hugo-blog/content/posts/feb-weekly-2.md

 It's super important to me that whoever I hire to interact with our users can maintain Lunch Money's brand voice as friendly, helpful and delightful.
 I'll likely start them off on just Plaid-related issues as I think it's still important for me to interact directly with users when it comes to bug reports.
 (Side note– since setting up our Canny, I've gotten close to 0 feature requests in my support inbox!)

+### Engineering (General): 6 hours, 10 minutes

+"Minor" bug fixes and "minor" feature improvements don't seem so minor anymore after I realize I spent over 6 hours on them.
+This is mostly from revamping the visual filter for the Accounts page and supporting multiple file uploads for our CSV importing tool (see our latest changelog entry [here](https://feedback.lunchmoney.app/changelog/153)).
+Time really flies when you're coding.

 ### EU Pilot Program: 3 hours, 50 minutes

 After nearly 2 years of back and forth with Plaid, I finally received word that we're officially able to expand to Europe by supporting GDPR-compliant bank syncing for our European users!